 I decided to freeze some food coloring in ice cube trays.
 Then I cut one yard of muslin fabric and laid it out in a giant tub.
 I threw the food coloring ice cubes on the fabric and let the kids play and draw on the fabric.
-It was a hot day, but it still took some time for the ice and color to melt all over the fabric.
+It was a hot day, but it still took some time for the ice and color to melt all over the fabric to create watercolored fabric.
 (I decided to use food coloring because it was safer for the kids and I don’t plan on washing the resulting fabric.)

 The kids really enjoyed playing with the color and the ice.
 It was so fun to see them experience ice melting and coloring their own fabric.